LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold properties

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
+If such conditions are not strictly observed you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance